Economic theory of museums: "Star museums"

 However, their status enables them to benefit from substantial scale economies in terms of media presence, and above all in the production of derivative products (virtual collections, multimedia tours, detailed catalogs of the collection or exhibitions), the cost of producing such products being essentially a fixed cost, independent of the number of customers.
 Likewise, they represent a brand image that enables them to create branches in various locations (the Louvre Abu Dhabi, the Tate in Liverpool, while the Prado lends a third of its collections to regional museums).

 Star museums compete less with other local museums than with other star museums.
-As part of this competition, and to defend their status, they enter into a race for temporary exhibitions, spin-off activities, and spectacular buildings to reinforce their brand image.
-In this way, they try to make a visit a total experience, on the borderline between their traditional conservation and educational functions and a theme-park-like organization.
+They can attract visitors and reinforce their brand image through temporary exhibitions, spin-off activities, and seeking recognition of their buildings' historical significance.
+They often aim for a rounded visitor experience, combining their traditional conservation and educational functions with a focus on entertainment.

 Special exhibitions

 Well-publicized temporary exhibitions are a regular feature of major museums, and usually include works from other institutions.
 From an economic point of view, the existence and growing importance of these exhibitions pose a double problem.
 By mobilizing substantial resources, they stand in stark contrast to the budgetary stringency from which even the largest museums suffer, as they are forced to close entire wings from time to time.
 What is more, the circulation, manipulation, and exposure to large crowds of particularly fragile works seem to run counter to a museum's mission of preservation.
 The reasons for such exhibitions are linked to differences between their demand characteristics and production conditions and those of a museum's permanent collection.